-When you call 911, the call is routed through a dedicated network to the appropriate Public Safety Answering Point, or PSAP, for the caller's location.
-There are 10 PSAPs located within Broward County.
-These locations are staffed 24/7 with trained personnel to assist in any type of emergency.
+Currently when you call 911, the call is routed through a dedicated network to the appropriate Public Safety Answering Point (PSAP) closest to your location.
+There are three PSAPs in Broward County, located in Coconut Creek, Pembroke Pines and Sunrise.

-A 911 dispatcher will come on the line and ask questions to determine the type of emergency and the level of response to be sent.
+A trained 911 dispatcher will come on the line and ask questions to determine the type of emergency and the appropriate level of response.

-When a 911 call is made from a land line, the caller's phone number and address are automatically displayed on the dispatcher’s computer screen.
-When the call is made from a cellular phone, the caller’s phone number and approximate location is automatically displayed.
-In either case, the 911 dispatcher will ask the caller to verify the information.
+If you make your call from a land line, your phone number and address are automatically displayed on the dispatcher’s computer screen.
+If you make your call from a cell phone, your phone number and approximate location is automatically displayed.
+In either case, the 911 dispatcher will ask you to verify location information.

-If reporting an emergency from a cellular phone, it is important that the caller provide the 911 dispatcher with as much location information as possible, including city name, street names, direction you are traveling (i.e., north or south) and nearby landmarks (i.e., a shopping center or restaurant), so emergency responders can locate and provide assistance more effectively.
+If you report a 911 emergency from a cell phone, please provide the dispatcher with as much location information as possible, including city name, street names, direction you are traveling (i.e., north or south) and nearby landmarks (i.e., a shopping center or restaurant), so emergency responders can locate and provide assistance more effectively.

 Note: Twenty-nine of Broward County’s 31 municipalities participate in Regional 911.
 City of Plantation and City of Coral Springs operate their own PSAPs.
 If you call 911 from either Plantation or Coral Springs, your call will be forwarded to that city’s PSAP for response.